yehia67/documentation/utils/0.1/raspberry-pi-pub-sub/overview.md

 This application is a ready-to-use template that sends temperature sensor data to the Tangle.

+## How it works

+In the `raspberrypi-pubsub` directory, you have the following files:

+* `index.js`: Collects data, constructs the bundle, and sends the transaction.
+* `temp.py`: Uses the [`envirophat` library](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-enviro-phat) to read the current temperature from the sensor.
+* `fetchTemp.js`: Executes the `tempy.py` file to get the current temperature.
+* `zmqWatcher.js`: Subscribes to a Devnet node's [ZMQ `address` event](root://iri/0.1/references/zmq-events.md#address) to monitor the address for confirmation.

+The `fetchTemp.js` and `zmqWatcher.js` files are exported as modules and called from the `index.js` file.

 ## Prerequisites

 To use this application, you need the following: